wilsonnguyen257/wilsonnguyen257.github.io/README.md

 ```
 When rendering: use `content[language] || content.vi` to ensure fallback.
 Dates format via `toLocaleDateString()` with `vi-VN` or `en-US` based on current language.

-## Theme

-- Tailwind dark mode is configured using the class strategy.
-- `ThemeProvider` stores preference and toggles the `dark` class.
-- Components use `dark:` utilities, e.g., inputs in `Reflections.tsx` use `dark:bg-slate-700 dark:text-white` and `dark:placeholder-slate-300`.

 ## Admin Usage